-Subject to certain limitations, the Committee may, in its discretion, accelerate the exercisability, the lapsing of restrictions or the expiration of deferral or vesting periods of any Award.
-In the event of a "change in control" of us, as defined in the Amended and Restated 2012 SOP, and only to the extent provided in any employment or other agreement between the participant and us or any related entity, or in any Award agreement, or to the extent otherwise determined by the Committee in its sole discretion in each particular case, (i) any option or stock appreciation right that was not previously vested and exercisable at the time of the "change in control" will become immediately vested and exercisable; (ii) any restrictions, deferral of settlement and forfeiture conditions applicable to a restricted stock award, restricted stock unit award or any other stock-based award subject only to future service requirements will lapse and such Awards will be deemed fully vested; and (iii) with respect to any outstanding Award subject to achievement of performance goals and conditions under the Amended and Restated 2012 SOP, the Committee may, in its discretion, consider such Awards to have been earned and payable based on achievement of performance goals or based upon target performance (either in full or pro-rata based on the portion of the performance period completed as of the "change in control").
+In the event of a "change in control," as defined in the 2019 Stock Incentive Plan, and subject to the terms of an applicable award agreement, or to the extent otherwise determined by the Committee in each particular case, (i) any option or stock appreciation right that was not previously vested and exercisable at the time of the "change in control" will be subject to double trigger vesting such that such awards will become vested and exercisable upon or after a Change of Control on a participant's involuntary termination of employment; (ii) any restrictions, deferral of settlement and forfeiture conditions applicable to a restricted stock award, restricted stock unit award or any other stock-based award subject only to future service requirements will be deemed fully vested upon or after a Change of Control on a participant's involuntary termination of employment; and (iii) with respect to any outstanding Award subject to achievement of performance goals and conditions under the 2019 Stock Incentive Plan, the Committee may, in its discretion, consider such Awards to have been earned and payable based on achievement of performance goals or based upon target performance.

-Subject to any limitations contained in the Amended and Restated 2012 SOP relating to the vesting of Awards in the event of any merger, consolidation or other reorganization in which we do not survive, or in the event of any "change in control," the agreement relating to such transaction and/or the committee may provide for (i) the continuation of the outstanding Awards by us, if we are the surviving entity, (ii) the assumption or substitution for outstanding Awards by the surviving entity or its parent or subsidiary pursuant to the provisions contained in the Amended and Restated 2012 SOP, (iii) full exercisability or vesting and accelerated expiration of the outstanding Awards, or (iv) settlement of the value of the outstanding Awards in cash or cash equivalents or other property followed by cancellation of such.
-The foregoing actions may be taken without the consent or agreement of a participant in the Amended and Restated 2012 SOP and without any requirement that all such participants be treated consistently.
+Subject to any limitations contained in the 2019 Stock Incentive Plan relating to the vesting of Awards in the event of any merger, consolidation or other reorganization in which we do not survive, or in the event of any "change in control," the agreement relating to such transaction and/or the committee may provide for (i) the continuation of the outstanding Awards by us, if we are the surviving entity, (ii) the assumption or substitution for outstanding Awards by the surviving entity or its parent or subsidiary pursuant to the provisions contained in the 2019 Stock Incentive Plan, (iii) full exercisability or vesting and accelerated expiration of the outstanding Awards, or (iv) settlement of the value of the outstanding Awards in cash or cash equivalents or other property followed by cancellation of such.
+The foregoing actions may be taken without the consent or agreement of a participant in the 2019 Stock Incentive Plan and without any requirement that all such participants be treated consistently.